AKUINO/JBCDIC/README.md

 1) Reduction of fields names and values: the fields names are reduced to one or few upper case letters or digits ("\_" also allowed).
 Special values like _true_, _false_, _null_ are represented with a "+" and one upper case letter (+T,+F,+N).
 Remaining upper case letters can be used for any other repeating string or number in the data.
 Translation dictionaries must be managed at application level.

 2) Reduction of punctuation: spacing is discarded, ":" is discarded between names and values, "," is discarded between members of an object and between values of an array.
+Values can be:
+  * UTF-8 strings: an escape character starts the string (row 3, character 0) and an "invalid UTF-8" character (255, 0xFF) ends the UTF-8 string
+  * `'strings'` or `"strings"`
+  * `+number+` or `-number+` for positive or negative integers.
+For all numerical values, the final "+" is necessary only if a negative number is following (only in arrays of values)
+  * `+number-decimals+` or `-number-decimals+`
+  * `+number-decimals-positive exponent+` or `+number-decimals--negative exponent+`
-Values are normalized as UTF-8 strings (special escape character to start the string and special "invalid UTF-8" character to end the string) or `'strings'` or `"strings"` or `+number+` or `-number+` or `+number-decimals+` or `-number-decimals+` (other numerical structures like time or longitude could be represented using "-" as a delimiter between parts of the structure).
-The final "+" is necessary only if a negative number following (in arrays of values).
+  * other numerical structures like time or longitude could be represented using "-" as a delimiter between parts of the structure

 3) The resulting string is compressed using an encoding table providing 4 bits per character and a row switching mechanism.
 We expect most data to be encoded using the row 0 (digits, +, - ) and only 4 bits for each of those characters.

+4) When sending, the 4 last bits of the last byte can be empty: they can be filled by a chunk with a value between 12 and 15.

 Our example after 1) and 2) becomes: